AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 * Status indicating whether the integration is currently active or inactive
 * Integration linking specific channels with respective MVPDs
 * Channel name with channel ID
-* MVPD name with MVPD ID
+* MVPD display name and MVPD ID

 ![List of existing Integrations](assets/integrations-list.png)